ZJunBo/ZJunBo.github.io/_pages/about.md

 **Junbo Zhang**, Ran Chen, Qianli Zhou, Xinyang Deng, Wen Jiang

-we first analyze the causes of over-refusal from a representation perspective, revealing that over-refusal samples reside at the boundary between benign and malicious samples.
-Based on this, we propose MOSR, designed to mitigate over-refusal by intervening the safety representation of LLMs.
-MOSR incorporates two novel components: (1) Overlap-Aware Loss Weighting, which determines the erasure weight for malicious samples by quantifying their similarity to pseudo-malicious samples in the representation space, and (2) Context-Aware Augmentation, which supplements the necessary context for rejection decisions by adding harmful prefixes before rejection responses.
-Experiments demonstrate that our method outperforms existing approaches in mitigating overrefusal while largely maintaining safety.
-Overall, we advocate that future defense methods should strike a better balance between safety and over-refusal.
+We analyze over-refusal in LLMs from a representation perspective, finding such samples lie at the boundary of benign and malicious ones.
+We propose MOSR with Overlap-Aware Loss Weighting and Context-Aware Augmentation to intervene safety representation.
+Experiments show we mitigate over-refusal while maintaining safety, offering insights for balancing model safety and over-refusal.

 </div></div>